-The number of individuals suffering from celiac disease has been rising.
-Even more, the number of people opting for medicinal marijuana to manage the digestive issues and pain has increased.
-You should never see celiac disease as a death sentence – there are many far worse diseases.
-However, diagnosis of this disease can alter your life.
-The medical condition affects people both physically and mentally and affects their life in a way that the non-sufferers would never imagine.
-Luckily, a number of patients have benefited from medicinal cannabis.
-It has helped them manage emotional stress and physical issues.
+Reports show that the number of individuals suffering from celiac disease has been inclining at an alarming rate.
+Along with that rise, the number of people opting for medicinal marijuana as a management tool for their digestive issues and pain has likewise increased.
+Celiac disease should never be seen as a death sentence.
+However, diagnosis of this disease can, and should, alter your life.
+The medical condition affects people both physically and mentally.
+It affects their life in a way that the non-sufferers would never anticipate.
+Luckily, a number of patients have had their emotional stress and physical issues alleviated through their use of medicinal cannabis.
+It has helped them, as it may help you, manage emotional stress and physical issues.

 More about celiac disease

-Celiac disease is an autoimmune and digestive disorder dealing with intolerance to gluten.
-Gluten or the protein found in barley, wheat and rye damages the small intestine lining and causes pain therefore preventing the absorption of vital nutrients.
+Celiac disease is an autoimmune and digestive disorder that deals with and individual’s intolerance to gluten.
+Gluten or the protein found in barley, wheat, and rye damages the small intestine lining and causes pain that prevents the absorption of vital nutrients.
 Some individuals might suffer from Dermatitis Herpetiformis , also known as “The Celiac Rash from Hell”.
 If the disease is left untreated, it can cause many health complications.
-To find relief, most sufferers opt for gluten-free diets, shampoos, lotions and conditioners to control the rash.
+To find relief, most sufferers opt for gluten-free diets, shampoos, lotions, and conditioners aimed to control the rash.

-The common celiac disease symptoms include stomach pain, abdominal pain, weight loss, digestion issues and migraines.
-Even though you can control the symptoms by avoiding gluten, cross-contamination in your food might trigger the flare-ups.
+The common celiac disease symptoms include stomach pain, abdominal pain, weight loss, digestive issues, and migraines.
+Even though you can control the symptoms by avoiding gluten, cross-contamination in your food might trigger dreaded flare-ups.

-The findings influenced most scientists to believe that cannabis would help patients find relief from the symptoms of this disease faster.
+Thes findings influenced most scientists to believe that cannabis would help patients find relief from the symptoms of this disease faster.
 Most doctors advocate for indica strains of cannabis.
 Indica helps body muscles to relax more effectively and slow down the contraction of muscles to ease the pain and allow easier digestion.
-And because weight loss is among the side effects of celiac disease, cannabis helps patients gain more weight after they have found their appetite.
-Medical marijuana also helps patients manage depression and the anxiety linked to the disease.
-The market offers many gluten-free products, but ending your long time love with gluten might be very hard.
+Since weight loss is among the side effects of celiac disease, cannabis helps patients gain more weight once they find their appetite.
+Medical marijuana may also help patients manage depression and the anxiety linked to the disease.
+The market offers many gluten-free products, but ending your longtime love with gluten is no easy triumph.
 Pasta, bread, donuts, cookies, beer, cakes, and many good things contain gluten.
 Again, the gluten-free options might not be the best.

 The disease can easily overwhelm you.
 And you might decide to sit, do some research, and start taking relaxing bake breaks.
-Luckily, marijuana is gluten-free and something that has provided great results to celiac disease patients.
-It might help you find your long time battle with against digestive issues and pain.
+Luckily, marijuana is gluten-free and something that has provided great results for celiac disease patients.
+It might help you find your longtime battle with against digestive issues and pain.